Maveriick/leetcode/sort-characters-by-frequency/README.md

 <pre><strong>Input:</strong> s = "cccaaa"
 <strong>Output:</strong> "aaaccc"
-<strong>Explanation:</strong> Both 'c' and 'a' appear three times, so "aaaccc" is also a valid answer.
+<strong>Explanation:</strong> Both 'c' and 'a' appear three times, so both "cccaaa" and "aaaccc" are valid answers.
 Note that "cacaca" is incorrect, as the same characters must be together.
 </pre>